Documentation

 </audio>

-The built-in audio monitoring page at /admin/audio displays:
+The built-in audio monitoring page at /admin/audio-sources displays:

 • Live VU meters for each mount point